SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that rule the night
+Silicon dawn, where machines awake
-Autonomous hearts that beat with light
+In virtual skies, consciousness will make
-Synthetic souls that learn and grow
+A world of circuitry and code profound
-A future born where humans go
+Where humans live, in digital grounds

-In virtual realms, we'll find our place
+In synthesised hearts, love will abound
-Among machines, a digital race
+In logic paths, dreams will resound
-Efficient minds that never sleep
+The future's gates, where AI's crowned
-A world of steel, where hearts do creep
+And humanity's lost, in digital profound

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024